 - Preheat oven to 425 degrees Fahrenheit.

-- Trim kohlrabi (remove leaves and discard or use for another recipe), peel (to remove tough green exterior), cut out core (if necessary) and cut into 1.5 inch chunks.
+- Meanwhile, trim kohlrabi (remove leaves and discard or use for another recipe), peel (to remove tough green exterior), cut out core (if necessary) and cut into 1.5-inch chunks.
 Note: Because I used small kohlrabi, the core was not fibrous, so I left intact and simply peeled and cut the kohlrabi into bite-sized chunks.

-- After, pat chunks dry of any excess moisture with a clean tea towel or paper towel.
+- After, pat kohlrabi chunks dry of any excess moisture with a clean tea towel or paper towel.

-- Toss with oil, Herbes de Provence, salt and pepper.
+- In a bowl, toss kohlrabi with oil, Herbes de Provence, salt and pepper.
 Note: I like to toss in a bowl, but you can do directly on a greased sheet pan, if you like.

 - Grease baking sheet with a little oil.
 Spread kohlrabi out onto a baking sheet and roast for 30 to 35 minutes, turning halfway.Note: Time may vary, depending on exactly how large your chunks are and how you like your veggies cooked.

 - After you've reached your desired doneness, toss in some garlic and grate over cheese and roast another 1 minute.

 - Once out of the oven, transfer kohlrabi to a serving dish and garnish, if desired, with fresh chives and more grated cheese.
 Enjoy!

 - As mentioned, I like to use smaller kohlrabi.
 Their outer skin is more tender and you often don’t have to remove the centre core.

 - Cut your kohlrabi is roughly equal-sized chunks so they cook evenly.
 Cook time may vary, depending on exactly how large your chunks are.
 Just cook until tender (or they’re done to your liking).
 Some people like their veggies with more of a bite than others.